tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/任务接口/媒体处理/提交媒体处理任务/提交精彩集锦任务_intl_en.md

 >?
 > - Authorization: Auth String (for more information, see [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778)).
-> - When this feature is used by a sub-account, relevant permissions must be granted.
+> - When this feature is used by a sub-account, relevant permissions must be granted as instructed in [Authorization Granularity Details](https://intl.cloud.tencent.com/document/product/1045/49896).
 >

 #### Request headers

 This API only uses common request headers.
-For more information, see [Common Request Headers](https://intl.cloud.tencent.com/document/product/1045/43609).
+For more information, see [Common Request Headers](https://intl.cloud.tencent.com/document/product/1045/49351).

 #### Request body